 Each audio connection is half-duplex, so I2S_SDO exists only on the transmit side and I2S_SDI exists only on the receive side of the interface.
 Some codecs refer to the Serial Clock (I2S_SCK) as Baud/Bit Clock (BCLK).
 Also, the Left/Right Clock is commonly referred to as LRC or LRCK.
 The I2S and other audio protocols refer to LRC as Word Select (WS).

-The following codec is supported by default:
+The following codec is supported by the default settings:

-Analog Devices ADAU1961 (24-bit 96KHz)
+Analog Devices ADAU1961 (24-bit 48kHz)